 Except, no. I can’t get a car loan because– although I haven’t checked in a while– I’m sure my credit has not improved significantly in the 6 months since my last conversation with Sky Blue, because nothing has changed.
 In fact, I could use a car loan to add to my credit variety, which would boost my score.
 So that I can… er, buy a car.

 This kind of circular shit is my exact least favorite kind of predicament, because I don’t know which step to take first.
 Use Dad’s cash purchase to pay down the credit card, which would boost my credit score, which might get me a car loan?
 Wait, there’s no time to boost my credit score in the 30 days before he picks up the car.
 Or use the cash to convince the nice auto loan people to take a chance on me?
 GAH.

+Then I decide, screw it, and I just freaking call my bank already.
+I always feel better when I’m doing something, even if it’s the wrong thing.
 The super nice auto loan lady was all “How much do you make?
 How much do you pay in rent?
 Okay you’re approved!”

 And I was all “Uh, what?”